Supplier Code of Conduct

 All employees are of an appropriate age

-Under no circumstances should a Supplier employ individuals under the local legal minimum age for work or mandatory schooling.
-When young employees are employed, they must not do work that is mentally, physically, socially, or morally dangerous or harmful or interferes with their schooling by depriving them of the opportunity to attend school.
+Under no circumstances should a supplier employ individuals under the local legal minimum age for work or mandatory schooling.
+If young individuals are employed by a supplier, the supplier must ensure those employee’s are not subjected to work that is mentally, physically, socially, or morally dangerous or harmful or interferes with their schooling by depriving them of the opportunity to attend school.

-All employees are free to exercise their right to form and/or join trade unions or to refrain from doing so, and to bargain collectively
+All employees are free to exercise their right to form and/or join trade unions and to bargain collectively.

 The rights of employees to freedom of association and collective bargaining are recognised and respected.
 Employees are not intimidated or harassed in the exercise of their right to join or refrain from joining any organisation.